-The Island of Guam was an active battlefield during World War II.
+The Island of Guam was an active battlefield during World War II (WW II).
 As a result, unexploded military munitions may still remain.
-Excavation for building foundations, roads, underground utilities, and other infrastructure would potentially encounter unexploded military munitions in the form of UXO, Discarded Military Munitions, and Materials Potentially Presenting an Explosive Hazard.
+Excavation for building foundations, roads, underground utilities, and other infrastructure would potentially encounter unexploded military munitions in the form of UXO, Discarded Military Munitions (DMM), and Materials Potentially Presenting an Explosive Hazard (MPPEH).
 Exposure to these Munitions and Explosives of Concern (MEC) would potentially result in death or injury to workers or to the public.
-To reduce the potential hazards related to exposure to MEC, in accordance with DoD Directive

-6055.9 (DOD Ammunition and Explosive Safety Standard) and NOSSA Instruction 8020.15B, ESS documentation would be prepared that outlines specific measuers that would be implemented to ensure the safety of workers and the public.
-BMPs that would be implemented include having qualified UXO personnel perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
+As a BMP to reduce the potential hazards related to exposure to MEC, qualified UXO personnel would perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
 Additional safety precautions would include UXO personnel supervision during earth moving activities and MEC awareness training for construction personnel involved in grading and excavations, prior to and during ground-disturbing activities.
 The identification and removal of MEC (prior to initiating construction activities) and training would ensure minimization of potential impacts; therefore, Alternative 1 would result in less than significant impacts to public health and safety (from UXO).